buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 <p align="center">
 ![USB connector schematic](images/BuuKeeb/USBConnector.png)</br>
-VBUS and 5V are basically the same thing, except we usually designate VBUS as "raw unsafe voltage straight from the connector", it becomes a "safe and protected" 5V after going through the fuse.
+VBUS and 5V are basically the same thing, except we usually designate VBUS as "raw (potentially) unsafe voltage straight from the connector", it becomes a "safe and protected" 5V after going through the fuse.
 </p>

 If you are using a sane type of USB connection, like USB-C, you'll need to hook up some extra components for proper functionality.
 Refer to your spec sheet.